CartoDB/carto-vl/docs/guides/04-data-driven-visualizations.md

 #### Direct approach when styling by a numerical property

-`ramp` is useful because it allows to map most input to most values, interpolating the values if needed and providing implicit casts if they are convenient.
+`ramp` is useful because it allows mapping most input to most values, interpolating the values if needed and providing implicit casts if they are convenient.
 However, it can be overkill when the matching is done from a numerical property to a numeric list.

 For this case, using regular math is probably simpler and easier, while having the same, correct, results.